a bi-monthly online magazine for radio communications hobbyists

 |Scanning: Skip still on VHF low band, but fewer stations||Chuck Gysi|

 stories and projects in the works for the next issue.
 Don't miss

 ONLY $25.00 ANNUALLY

-National Communications has been endorsed by major equipment manufacturers and retailers across the U.S. and Canada.
-In fact 95% of first time scanner buyers and 96.7% of first time CB buyers are exposed to National Communications Magazine.
+National Communications Magazine has been endorsed by major equipment manufacturers and retailers across the U.S. and Canada.
+In fact 95 percent of first-time scanner buyers and 96.7 percent of first-time CB buyers are exposed to National Communications Magazine.
 It's easy to sign up.
 You can call us at 309.228.8000 and use your Visa, MasterCard, Discover or American Express card, or you can send your check or money order for $25.00 (or $40.00 to include the Mr. Scanner Public Safety Frequencies CD) to:

 National Communications Magazine